-In the late 1980's, discussions took place with the then Civil Aviation Authority (CAA) resulting in the SAAA undertaking the self administration of CAO 101.28 category aircraft (amateur-built aircraft Acceptance (ABAA)) that provided a pseudo certified aircraft that could be manufactured by an amateur.
+In the late 1980s, discussions took place with the then Civil Aviation Authority (CAA) resulting in the SAAA undertaking the self administration of CAO 101.28 category aircraft (amateur-built aircraft Acceptance (ABAA)) that provided a pseudo certified aircraft that could be manufactured by an amateur.
 With further work we have managed to evolve from the limitations of 101-28 and have considerably broadened the capabilities available to builders.
-The Experimental Amateur Built (EAB) category is now with us and our members have used the capailities to put more than 600 new aircraft on the Australian register.
-SAAA members are the largest "supplier" of new aircraft in the Australian Aviation community.
+The Amateur Built Experimental (ABE) category is now with us and our members have used the capabilities to put more than 600 new aircraft on the Australian register.

 With member support the National Council can engage with the Regulator and industry to protect member‟s privileges.
 Collectively by demonstrating a responsible attitude we can provide the assurance to the Regulator and the public that we pose acceptable manageable risk and thus earn the privilege to continue with the recreation we hold dear.